JetHughes/ANDIE/README.md

 ### Exception Handling/Other Error Avoidance
 **Contributors:** Will

-**Testing:** On going testing attempting to break the program, no JUnit testing however due do difficulty automating the process
+**Testing:** On going testing attempting to break the program, find and resolve issues

-**General Errors Caught:**
+**General Errors Caught:** Added error handling to all functions that require an image if being used without an image loaded.
+Added error handling for save, open and export cases (no file, incorrect file name or type).
+Added error handling for empty stacks in undo and redo.
+Replaced System.exit in exception handling to a less aggressive forms of handling (method exiting and/or error messages).

 ---